 When skiers examine their equipment, it’s important to make sure that:

-.Bindings are adjusted and tested prior to each ski season
+-Binding are adjusted and tested prior to each ski season.

 Skiers can increase their safety and performance this winter by starting with a pre-conditioning program that includes four components: endurance, strength, flexibility, and balance.
 Aerobic fitness is the key to preventing the end of the day injuries (the last run).
 Cross training, which includes multiple sports and activities in the conditioning regimen, has become popular, especially with a seasonal sport such as skiing.
 Strength and flexibility focusing on the legs and trunk are vital in injury prevention specific for skiing.
 Balance training has been shown to be the single most important exercise for preventing ACL tears in women.